ssire/axel-forms/README.md

 * version **0.2** uses jquery-1.7.1
 * version **0.3** uses jquery-1.7.1 brings very few changes over version 0.3, however it is the last one using jquery-1.7.1

+Note: current version should be edited in `scripts/release-nb.txt`, this is the number used when generating the library file

 Installation
 ------------